Faculty and Staff Edition

 Films

-Thursday, April 18; 7 to 10 p.m. in the Browning Cinema, DeBartolo Performing Arts Center
+Film screening: Tuesday, April 23; 7:45 to 11 p.m. in the Browning Cinema, DeBartolo Performing Arts Center (open to the public)

 Performances